vekatze/neut/book/src/hello-external-world.md

 neut create sample
 ```

 This command creates a new directory `./sample/` and files inside the directory.
-This is a module in Neut.
+This directory is an example of a module in Neut.
 A module in Neut is a directory that contains `module.ens`.

-The command `create` creates a sample project that performs the sacred "hello world".
+The command `create` creates a sample project that performs "hello world".
 This module can be built and executed by running the following commands:

 ```sh
 cd ./sample
 neut build --execute # => "Hello, world!" (might take seconds for the first time)
 ```

-Let's see what's a module in Neut like.
+Let's see what a module in Neut is like.

 ### Structure

-The content should be something like the below:
+The content should be something like the following:

 ```text
 sample/